 Install some FTP server¶

-Although there is no specific required server, we use ProFTPD for our public site since it supports all the things we’ll need to be able to do, such as authenticating against the Galaxy database.
+Although there is no specific required server, we use ProFTPD for Galaxy Main since it supports all the things we need to be able to do, such as authenticating against the Galaxy database.
 We recommend you to use the same FTP server as the configurations we provide are targeting it.
-You can also browse the list of alternative FTP servers at http://en.wikipedia.org/wiki/List_of_FTP_server_software
+You can also browse a comparison of alternative FTP servers.

 The first step is to choose a directory into which your users will upload files.
 Preferably this will be on the same filesystem as Galaxy’s datasets (by default,